ctdarwell/myClasses/README.md

 # myClasses
-myClasses built on standard Python (meta) Classes
+myClasses inheriting from standard Python (meta) Classes

 **xList** adds a few extra functions to those inherited by list.